avigad/lamr/README.md

 you can update it by typing the following commands from inside the repository folder:
 ```
   git pull
-  leanpkg build
+  lake build

 ```
 You will then have to manually copy new files from the `LAMR/Examples` folder to the `User/Examples` folder.
+You may have to type `elan update` if you installed Lean a while ago.

 If you have forked the repository on Github, you can update the fork by clicking the "fetch upstream" button.